 The different elements and groups change the properties of the rubber.

 A Natural Rubber molecule may have between 20,000 and 120,000 Carbon atoms in its chain with attached hydrogen and methyl groups.
 (C4H5 CH3)n

-Natural rubber or caoutchouc is found as a colloidal dispersion in an aqueous solution (latex) produced by many plants .
+Natural rubber or caoutchouc is a colloidal dispersion in an aqueous solution (latex) produced by many plants.

-The latex should not be confused with tree sap.
-It is thought that it acts mainly as a defense against herbivorous insects and slugs.
-It has a milk like consistency which coagulates on exposure to air.
+Latex should not be confused with tree sap.
+It is thought that it acts mainly as a defence against herbivorous insects and slugs.
+It has a milk-like consistency which coagulates on exposure to air.